Hetarth02/js-array-helpers/README.md

 # js-array-helpers
-Array Helper function for your quick use.
+Array Helper functions for your quick use.